rayrobdod/fxfightstage/README.md

 [ ] be able to switch between three at least different attack animations [ ] one of which should include a magic cast animation [ ] Include HP decrementing animations
+  [ ] Screen shake on any hit
-  [ ] Maybe including a NO DAMAGE text animation thing [ ] Probably not any critical or miss animations though [ ] Units starting combat by walking towards the other FE4/FE9 style (as opposed to the current FEGBA or FE1 style) (enhancement?)
+  [ ] the extruding spark things on a hit without a different hit effect [ ] Maybe including a NO DAMAGE text animation thing [ ] Probably not any critical or miss animations though [ ] Units starting combat by walking towards the other FE4/FE9 style (as opposed to the current FEGBA or FE1 style) (enhancement?)
-[ ] Ideally shouldn't hardcode too much
+[ ] Units start a distance away from each other (depending on distance in tiles on a theoretical board) [ ] Ideally shouldn't hardcode too much